Truvideo/Documentation/videos.md

 # Get Video by ID

-Returns the dealer for the passed id
+Returns the video for the passed id
 ```
 GET /api/v2/{accountId}/videos/{id}
 ```